exosphere-project/exosphere/README.md

 - [Exosphere Project License](LICENSE)
 - [Acceptable Use Policy for Exosphere Hosted Sites](docs/acceptable-use-policy.md)
 - [Privacy Policy for Exosphere Hosted Sites](docs/privacy-policy.md)

+## Collaborate With Us

+Talk to us in real-time on [Matrix / Element](https://riot.im/app/#/room/#exosphere:matrix.org).
+You can also [browse an archive](https://view.matrix.org/room/!qALrQaRCgWgkQcBoKG:matrix.org/) of the chat history.

+We use GitLab to track issues and contributions.
+To request a new feature or report a bug, [create a new issue](https://gitlab.com/exosphere/exosphere/-/issues/new) on our GitLab project.

+We have a **weekly community video call** Mondays at 16:00 UTC.
+[Join here](https://meet.jit.si/exosphere), or dial in at +1.512.647.1431, PIN: 3037 7824 88#. ([agenda and previous meeting notes](https://c-mart.sandcats.io/shared/wfRsWBVmJZ3maUn7HMFqNj_MR_Bzy1vob9CzWu1n7QI))

+## Exosphere's Impact

+- [Jetstream2](https://jetstream-cloud.org), a science and engineering research cloud, offers Exosphere as its primary user interface.
+Jetstream2 is available to any US-based researcher.
+- Exosphere has [a $298k award](https://nsf.gov/awardsearch/showAward?AWD_ID=2229642) from the US National Science Foundation's [Pathways to Enable Open-Source Ecosystems](https://beta.nsf.gov/funding/opportunities/pathways-enable-open-source-ecosystems-pose).

 ---